 NOTE 2 – This does not necessarily imply that the session key should be applied for RTP payload encryption as well.

-However, when also using the DTMF (RFC 2833) via RTP by setting the rtpPayloadIndication flag, it is highly recommended that the RTP payload be secured using the voice encryption profile of 6.1.
+However, when also using the DTMF (RFC 2833) via RTP by setting the rtpPayloadIndication flag, it is highly recommended that the RTP payload be secured using the encryption profile of 6.1.

 Table 3 provides the available encryption algorithms (DES, 3DES or AES) which should deploy EOFB (incl.
 OFB as a special case, see 8.4).
 To avoid potential padding of the DTMF (RFC 2833) characters, CBC, CFB or other block chaining modes that may make padding necessary, are not recommended for encryption of DTMF (RFC 2833) signals.